isomerpages/tp-virtualcampus/media/sports/_posts/2022-06-20-post-Floorball.md

 <td rowspan="1" colspan="1">
 <p>Developed in Scandinavia in the 1970s, floorball is a fast-paced sport
 played indoors with ’plastic’ sticks and a ball.
-Playing the stick above the waist is also against the rules, making it a relatively safe sport.
+Playing the stick above the waist is against the rules, making it a relatively safe sport.
 Each game comprises three periods of 15 minutes and involves five players and a goalkeeper with rotating substitutions.
-The TP Floorball Teams (Men &amp; Women) compete in the Polytechnic-ITE (POL-ITE) and Institute-Varsity Polytechnic (IVP) Floorball Games annually.
+The TP Floorball Teams (Men &amp;
+Women) compete in the Polytechnic-ITE (POL-ITE) and Institute-Varsity Polytechnic (IVP) Floorball Games annually.
 <br>
 <br><strong>Achievements:</strong>
 <br>POL-ITE Games 2024: Bronze (Men’s Team)